 Kayak the LA River

 Most people who know the LA River don't think of it as being particularly navigable.
 It's more of a concrete drainage canal along most of its route from the San Fernando Valley through Downtown LA and Long Beach to the Pacific Ocean.
-But as of 2013, a 2.5 mile stretch of the river just north of Downtown has been designated the Los Angeles River Pilot Recreation Zone and is open to kayaking through its shallow rapids Memorial Day weekend through Labor Day weekend.
+But, a 2.5 mile stretch of the river just north of Downtown has been designated the Los Angeles River Pilot Recreation Zone and is open to kayaking through its shallow rapids Memorial Day weekend through Labor Day weekend.
 The route is strenuous and requires portage in a number of areas.
-If you don't have your own kayak, a couple outfitters are running guided group tours of the river including LA River Expeditions and LA River Kayak Safari.
+If you don't have your own kayak, a couple of outfitters are running guided group tours of the river including LA River Expeditions and LA River Kayak Safari.